MicrosoftDocs/minecraft-creator/creator/TestDocs/BehaviorPack.md

 ### Testing the Pack

-Now that the pack has both a manifest file and a modification for the cow entity, you can now launch Minecraft and test your new Add-on.
+Now that the pack has both a manifest file and a modification for the cow entity, you can now launch Minecraft and test your new Add-On.
 As stated in the Resource Pack, **Pack Stacking** will work for Behavior Packs as well.
-This means that content is loaded with any and all vanilla content being loaded first, followed by any additional Add-ons.
+This means that content is loaded with any and all vanilla content being loaded first, followed by any additional Add-Ons.
 Since the cow is using the cow.json namespace, every cow will inherit the new behaviors.

 1. Launch **Minecraft**.
 1. When Minecraft has launched and reached the main menu, select **Play**.
 1. Select **Create a New World**.
-1. Under **Settings**, scroll down to the **Add-on** section.
+1. Under **Settings**, scroll down to the **Add-On** section.
 1. Click on **Behavior Packs** to see all available packs.
 1. Under all of the packs, select **HelloWorldBP** to add the pack to the world.
 1. Launch your world.